 In some other cultures, however, that thirty-something would not appear odd for not wanting to leave his parents or family home.
 It would be the norm for him to stay.
 In such cultures, a different perception is taken–one of collectivism.
 In a collective society, such as that of Arabia, children are expected to grow and remain in the family.
 It is not peculiar for a son to marry, and for he and his wife to share a flat in the family home or compound.

-For instance, in Saudi Arabia, the shared identity is through language–Arabic, religion–Islam, dress, and values.
+For instance, in Saudi Arabia, the shared identity is through language–Arabic, religion–Islam, values–reputation/honor, custom–dress code.
 In a theocratic society, that is, a society governed by religion, such as that of Saudi Arabia, Islam shapes the code of living through the Hadites.

 A common thread interwoven in Arabian culture is for men to wear a dishdasha (the long, white tunic) and women to wear an abaya (the long, black cloak).
 As white and black are opposites, and opposites attract, Arab men find the black abaya not only alluring but also a symbol of respect, beauty, and mystique.

 In contrast, Individualism encourages one to create one’s own identity and to carve one’s own niche.
 Thus, no shared identity comes into play, as it does in a collective society.
 People are free to dress as they like and do what is good for them.